(This is a talk I gave at an event called Opt412 in Pittsburgh.

 more specific, like better batteries or better 3D printing.
 And

-the way to learn about entrepreneurship is to do it, which you can't
+the way to learn about entrepreneurship is to do it, which you

 I know it may disappoint some administrators to hear that the best